Netflix/falcor/documentation/jsongraph.md

         });
 ~~~

-To learn more about the different ways to retrieve information from a model, see [Retrieving Data from a Model](#Retrieving-Data-from-a-Model).
+To learn more about the different ways to retrieve information from a Model, see [Retrieving Data from a Model](#Retrieving-Data-from-a-Model).

 ##### "What if I don't want a Model to treat errors differently from other values?"

 There are many reasons why you might want errors reported the same way as other values.
-For example you might retrieve several paths from a model in a single request, and want to be resilient against the possibility that one of them fails.
+For example you might retrieve several paths from a model in a single request, and resilient if one of them fails.
 Furthermore you might want to display errors in a template alongside successfully-retrieved values.

 The "treatErrorsAsValues" function creates a new Model which reports errors the same way as values.